 A tight integration of line terminals with the line system and management layer would help operators gain full visibility and unlock link performance, which would be lost in a scenario where optics are treated as generic IT network elements with standardised monitoring interfaces.
 Combined with innovation on optical components, these network innovations will power optical networks to line rates of 800Gb/s for metro networks and 400Gb/s for long haul on a single lambda.
 As we start to reach 800Gb/s on single wavelength, systems will get more complicated and a lot more trade-offs must be made.
 On one hand, you may have more noise if you use a very high-order modulation; on the other, if the baud rate increases above 95Gbaud, you may no longer fit the signal in a single 100GHz channel, unless advanced compression techniques are used.

 Driven by the continuous doubling of Ethernet switch ASIC capacities every two years, line rates of 1.6Tb/s should not be far away.
 At this capacity node, it is likely several paradigm changes will be required for coherent interfaces, such as a more pragmatic parallelisation using cheap laser sources, monolithic photonic chips, the abandonment of pluggability concepts and a move towards the co-packaging of optics, DSPs and switching silicon.

 Current demarcation lines between network elements could disappear.
 After all, at the core of every disaggregation trend is a successful integration of optical and electronic building blocks and innovation on the bleeding edge of technology.

-Dr Maxim Kuschnerov is senior R&D manager at Huawei
+Dr Maxim Kuschnerov is senior R&D manager and Dr Yin Wang is senior marketing manager, fixed network product line at Huawei